dracupid/nobone/doc/readme.ejs.md

 nobone -h

 # Use it as a static file server for current directory.
+# Visit 'http://127.0.0.1/nobone' to see a better nobone documentation.
 nobone

 # Use regex to filter the log info.